Visits by Appointment

 The Art of Distilling

-This picturesque private distillery in Glen Tromie is open by appointment only for limited, small numbers of guests to enjoy some exclusive tours and tastings with the Distillery Manager Sandy Jamieson.
+This picturesque private distillery in Glen Tromie is open by appointment only for limited, small numbers of guests to enjoy tours, tastings and some exclusive events with the Distillery Manager.

-A small, hand-built, artisan distillery nestled amongst the foothills of the beautiful Cairngorm Mountains… still hand distilling in the time honoured traditions.
+A small, hand-built, artisan distillery nestled amongst the foothills of the beautiful Cairngorm Mountains… still hand distilling in the time-honoured tradition.

 The distillery visits starts and ends in the old croft mill with it’s 200 year old water wheel and lade which is now the distillery’s water supply.
 The water is fed from the Tromie River – one of the first tributaries of the river Spey.
 The newer distillery building was built, stone by stone – by the hand of Alex Fairlie over 2 decades.
 It’s first distillation commenced in December 1990, and it offers visitors a full distilling process under one roof.